-Published protocols exist for the robust production of chitosan nanoparticle vaccines.
-Various parameters for creating chitosan nanoparticles of specific sizes and characteristics have been studied and optimized.
-Ideal target nanoparticle size is in the range of about 100 nm to 200 nm, which is in the size range of many viruses, including SARS-CoV-2.
-Key parameters that influence particle size are chitosan concentration, chitosan to TPP ratio (charge ratio, or mass ratio,

-CS:TPP), salt concentration, and peptide or protein loading of the nanoparticle (higher load, larger size).
-129
+Many published protocols exist for the robust production of nanoparticle vaccines from chitosan and its derivatives.
+Various parameters for creating nanoparticles of specific sizes and characteristics have been studied and optimized.
+Ideal target nanoparticle size is in the range of about 100 nm to 200 nm, which is in the size range of many viruses, including SARS-CoV-2, although larger nanoparticles have been reported to work well.
+Key parameters that influence particle size are chitosan concentration, chitosan to TPP ratio (charge ratio, or mass ratio, CS:TPP), salt concentration, and peptide or protein loading of the nanoparticle (higher load, larger size).
+Chitosan nanoparticle formation is extremely robust to a wide range of ingredient concentrations.